taroushirani/xml2lab/README.md

 # xml2lab

-This program enable you to convert MusicXML file to fullcontext HTS label for singing voice synthesis.
+This program enables you to convert MusicXML file to full-context HTS label for singing voice synthesis.

 This program uses many codes from [sinsy](http://www.sinsy.jp/), the HMM-based singing voice synthesis system.
 The original copyright notices are as follows: